 No!
 AP courses use a different grading system which may or may not be compatible with college requirements.

 Yes!
 Students in dual credit courses earn a grade from work completed throughout the full semester, not just one test.
+As a result, student success rate is extraordinarily high: over 98% of students in the CUNE program the past 3 years have earned transferable credit with a C or higher!

 No!
 In order to receive college credit, a student must take the AP exam at the end of the course that is scored on a 1-5 scale.
 This exam has a mix of multiple choice and free response.
 Typically, if a student scores a 3 or above, they will receive college credit, but each university has its own policy when it comes to awarding college credit for AP exams.